 You will need to collaborate and cooperate with team members, listen to their ideas, and be open to taking and applying their feedback.

-- Ability to follow direction
+- Ability to Follow Instructions

-- Responding to constructive criticism
+- Responding to Constructive Criticism

 A team builder gets other team members excited about setting and achieving project goals.
 This kind of motivational energy can take many forms.
 Perhaps you come to work every day with a positive attitude, or maybe you encourage your other teammates with positive feedback.